ol-msc/ppdm_ml/README.md

 ## For Windows users:

 Enable WSL in you system and install Ubuntu distro from Windows store.

+OR

+Follow the next installation tutorial https://blog.openmined.org/install/

-## Configuring environment for runnig the project
+## Configuring environment for running the project

 ### 1. Anaconda setup
 - **Dowload Anaconda distro**